Facebook Instagram Twitter Youtube

 It’s important to know your FTP in Zwift, for at least two reasons:

 • Your FTP is used in Zwift to determine target power numbers for workouts.
-If your FTP isn’t accurate your workouts may be too easy or too difficult
+If your FTP isn’t accurate, your workouts may be too easy or too difficult

-• Most races in Zwift are categorized by your watts/kg (your FTP divided by your body weight in kilograms).
-Most races use ZwiftPower’s standard categories: A Group: >= 4w/kg, B Group: >= 3.2 w/kg, C Group: >=2.5 w/kg, D Group <2.5 w/kg.
+• Some races in Zwift are categorized by your watts/kg (your FTP divided by your body weight in kilograms).
+The categories may look something like this: A Group: >= 4w/kg, B Group: >= 3.2 w/kg, C Group: >=2.5 w/kg, D Group <2.5 w/kg.

 Outside of Zwift, knowing your FTP is just smart from a training standpoint.
 Many cyclists come to Zwift without knowing their FTP, but once you’ve established that baseline you can work to increase your power and measure your FTP again weeks or months later to see track improvements.